Siderus/Orion/README.md

 file/Directory, not hash.
 KISS, but configurable)
 * Listen to KISS use cases for IPFS for common users, content publishers and developers, like:
-  * allows the user to easily **share and transfer** a file with another user
+  * allows the user to easily **share and transfer** a file with another users
-  * should integrate and work without problems to other IPFS clients/daemons
+  * integrates and works without problems, with other IPFS clients/daemons
   * **encrypts** if requested when adding a new file/directory to increase privacy and security

 ### Features: